-Alok Kejriwal’s debut book “Why I stopped wearing my socks” hits all the right notes.
+Alok Kejriwal hits alll the right notes in his debut book “Why I stopped wearing my socks”.

 One of the early flagbearers of India’s internet revolution, Alok chronicles his life story right from the time he started working under the tutelage of his maternal grandfather.

 I have read many autobiography type books where the authors don’t stop blabbering about their triumphs and rarely turn the spotlight on their failures.

 But Alok is different.
 He shares his pitfalls with the same aplomb as he does his moments of success.